Warnings for Adzenys XR-ODT

 Pregnancy

 Based on limited case reports in published literature, amphetamine (d- or d, l-) is present in human milk at relative infant doses of 2% to 13.8% of the maternal weight-adjusted dosage and a milk/plasma ratio ranging between 1.9 and 7.5.
-There are no reports of adverse effects on the breastfed infant and no effects on milk production.
-However, long-term neurodevelopmental effects on infants from stimulant exposure are unknown.
-Because of the potential for serious adverse reactions in a breastfed infant, advise patients that breastfeeding is not recommended during treatment with ADZENYS XR-ODT.
+There are no reports of adverse effects on the breastfed infant.
+Long-term neurodevelopmental effects on infants from amphetamine exposure are unknown.
+It is possible that large dosages of amphetamine might interfere with milk production, especially in women whose lactation is not well established.
+Because of the potential for serious adverse reactions in nursing infants, advise patients that breastfeeding is not recommended during treatment with ADZENYS XR-ODT.

 Pediatric Use

-Safety and effectiveness have been established in pediatric patients with ADHD ages 6 to 17 years of age in three adequate and well-controlled clinical trials of up to 4 weeks in duration [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Clinical Studies].
-Safety and efficacy in pediatric patients younger than 6 years of age with ADHD have not been established.
+The safety and effectiveness have been established in pediatric patients with ADHD ages 6 to 17 years of age in three adequate and well-controlled clinical trials of up to 4 weeks in duration [see ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, Clinical Studies].
+The safety and efficacy of ADZENYS XR-ODT in pediatric patients less than 6 years have not been established.

 Long-Term Growth Suppression